Add an identity provider

 - Click Save.

-- Deploy the IdP configuration.
+- Deploy identity provider configuration changes in the list of Pending Changes.
 For more information, see Deploy configuration changes.

 - Assign the IdP to a policy.
-For more information, see Require authentication to access websites in an AUP category.
+For more information, see Require authentication to access a website.